w-jerome/light.js/README.md

 # jsLite

-jsLite is very little framework with the basi jquery function
+jsLite is very little framework with the basic jquery functions

 # Functions